Kai-Deux/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  - Script that counts the number of directories in the PATH
 - Create a script that lists environment variables.
 - Script that lists all local variables and environment variables, and functions
+- script that creates a new local variable